tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

     api-key: [admin key]
 ```

 Calling this API for an indexer does not automatically run it.
-Instead, at the next scheduled time, the indexer will stop indexing new documents but resetting documents
-with provided document keys.
+Instead, at the next scheduled time, the indexer will pause its current indexing jobs and re-enumerate the datasource for just the subset of document keys you have asked to reset.
+If it finds a document in datasource with a matching document key, it will run that document through the indexer’s skillset (if any) and then update/insert the entry into the target index.
+Once the indexer has finished this secondary enumeration of the datasource it will continue with its normal indexing tasks.
+Resetting additional documents while indexer is processing previously reset documents will cause the secondary enumeration to restart with the superset of both reset operation document key sets by default.
+See URI parameter “overwrite” below for more details.

 ## URI Parameters